The Gastric ByPass is certainly the most effective intervention resulting in the most rapid, important and probably the most sustainable weight loss.

 - Gives the best result at the level of near-constant weight loss and significantly improves diabetes type II or fat.

-- Operation which is not easily reversible.
+- An operation which is not easily reversible.

 ** Fistula = term used when 2 segments of intestine closed together by staples, suture threads, glue… do not want to heal (like a wound that wouldn’t close), the contents of the intestine or stomach then empties into the stomach and causes life-threatening abscesses and peritonitis.